The Rule of the Word

 Adjustments

 16.1 As you arise and enter The Rule, slight adjustments may need to be made based upon your personal schedule and commitments.
 When your schedule is known, you may shift your daily devotions, but in a way which allows the breadth of The Rule to be maintained in your week, even if the order of days is changed.
-At first you shape your time and then your time shapes you.
+At first you shape your time, and then your time shapes you.

 Stepping Stone

-18.1 If at first you find The Rule too rigorous and need a stepping stone in your discipline, you may make the following modifications: Mortification, fasting and non-biblical devotional reading may be suspended; and readings in the most holy written word may be compressed into three categories instead of five (Old Testament, Psalms, New Testament).
-Weekly study may also be suspended if you are under weekly tutelage of a learned teacher of the most holy written word.
+18.1 If at first you find The Rule too rigorous and need a stepping stone in your discipline, you may make the following modifications: Mortification, fasting and non-biblical devotional reading may be suspended; and readings in the most holy written Word may be compressed into three categories instead of five (Old Testament, Psalms, New Testament).
+Weekly study may also be suspended if you are under weekly tutelage of a learned teacher of the most holy written Word.

 Dedication